findy-network/findy-network.github.io/content/en/blog/fsm/index.md

 - deployment model: cloud, end-user support
 - end-user level tools

-Please take it for the test drive and let us know what you think.
+Please take it for the test drive and let us know what do you think.
 Until the next time, see you!